Guidelines and Rules

 - Suggested student attire - business formal - suit and tie during Saturday competition day and awards dinner.
 Business casual at all other events.

 - Teams are permitted to utilize any written resource, scholarly publication, internet, industry journals, academic textbooks, etc. Teams are expressly prohibited from discussing or accepting assistance from any person outside their team.
 No physical or electronic contact is allowed.
 No email, text messaging, Skype, or cell phone conversations, etc., are allowed with any individuals outside the team.

 - Student ambassadors are assigned to each team.
 Student ambassadors assist with answering team questions and also with printing documents during the competition.

-- Non-emergency questions are directed first to the team’s student ambassador, then to the faculty director, Steven Huchendorf email@example.com, 612 624-4338.
+- Non-emergency questions are directed first to the team’s student ambassador, then to the faculty director Steven Huchendorf at firstname.lastname@example.org or 612 624-4338.